End-to-End Conformal Calibration for Optimization Under Uncertainty: Appendix: Maximizing over the uncertainty set

 \subsection{Maximizing over an ellipsoid}

 For any $c \in \R^n\setminus\{0\}$, $\Sigma \in \Sym_{++}^n$, and $q > 0$, the primal quadratically constrained linear program (QCLP)

 has dual problem

 By Slater's condition, strong duality holds by virtue of the assumption that $q > 0$ (which implies strict feasibility of the primal problem), and thus the primal and dual problems have the same optimal value.
-Moreover, since $\Sigma$ is positive definite and $q > 0$, this problem has a unique optimal solution at $\nu^\star = \frac{1}{2 \sqrt{q}} \|\Sigma^{1/2} c\|_2$.
-Substituting $\nu^\star$ into the dual problem objective yields a dual optimal value of
+Moreover, since $\Sigma$ is positive definite and $q > 0$, this problem has a unique optimal solution at $\nu^\star = \frac{1}{2 \sqrt{q}} \|L^\top c\|_2$, where $L$ is the unique lower-triangular Cholesky factor of $\Sigma$ (i.e., $\Sigma = L L^\top$).
+Substituting $\nu^\star$ into the dual problem yields